-EOC/FSA Results
+EOC/State Test Results

-The school may access FSA and EOC results when the information is released by the state.
-A login for the Parent Portal is required to access the site when the FSA and EOC results are available.
+The school may access State Testing and EOC results when the information is released by the state.
+A login for the Parent Portal is required to access the site when the results are available.

-Importance of the Grade 10 Reading FSA
+Importance of the Grade 10 State Reading Test

 Florida law is very specific in that no student can receive a standard high school diploma from a public school unless the student has met all academic requirements.
-This means that students must take required courses, earn the correct number of credits, maintain a passing grade point average, and pass the Reading Grade 10 FSA.
-Students who meet these requirements, but do not pass the Grade 10 FSA, will receive a Certificate of Completion, which is not equivalent to a standard high school diploma.
+This means that students must take required courses, earn the correct number of credits, maintain a passing grade point average, and pass the Grade 10 State Reading test.
+Students who meet these requirements, but do not pass the Grade 10 test, will not earn a standard high school diploma.

-The passing scores for the Grade 10 FSA Reading are determined by the State Board of Education.
+The passing scores for the Grade 10 State Reading Tests are determined by the State Board of Education.
 (Requirements may change depending on the year of graduation).